If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 9. Perfect Weather

-No list of living in Denver pros and cons would be complete without at least talking about the weather.
+No list of living in Denver pros and cons would be complete without talking about the weather.
 It definitely deserves its own point because of how much it draws other people into the community.

 The weather in Denver is almost always perfect.